wolfmanstout/talon-gaze-ocr/.subtrees/gaze-ocr/README.md

 # gaze-ocr

 The `gaze-ocr` package makes easy to apply OCR to wherever the user is looking.
-This library is designed for voice control and is currently tied to Dragonfly.
-See handsfreecoding.org for more information.
+This library is designed for voice control.
+The following instructions are for use with Dragonfly.
+For Talon, see https://github.com/wolfmanstout/talon-gaze-ocr.
+See handsfreecoding.org for more information about this package.

 ## Installation